abhikjain360/silma/README.md

 Meant as a way for me to learn CV things, and I will implement as I learn.

 Current list of things I want to add:
-- [ ] Generalize the `Filter` struct to instead operate on pointers, not matrix slices
+- [X] Generalize the `Filter` struct to instead operate on pointers, not matrix slices
-- [ ] Functions for convolution with circular kernel, 1-D convolution
-- [ ] Add the following blurring filters:
+- [X] Add the following blurring filters:
     - [X] Gaussian
     - [X] Boxed
     - [X] Mean